Kaltharos/VRising-CasualSiege/README.md

 Include the player allies online status before blocking siege.
 - `Max Ally Cache Age` [default `300`]\
 Max age of the player allies cache in seconds.\
-If the cache age is older than specified, the cahce will be renewed.\
+If the cache age is older than specified, the cache will be renewed.\
 Don't set this too short as allies gathering process can slightly impact your server performance.\
 This cache is only for allies gathering, their online/offline status is updated instantly.